awslabs/graphstorm/docs/source/tutorials/own-data.rst

 Outputs of the command are under the ``/tmp/acm_nc/`` folder with the same contents as the Option 1.

+Please refer to :ref:`Graph Partition Configurations <configurations-partition>` to find more details of the arguments of the two partition tools.

 Step 2: Modify the YAML configuration file to include your own data's information
 -----------------------------------------------------------------------------------
-It is common that users will copy and reuse GraphStorm's built-in scripts and yaml files to run on their own graph data, but forget to change the contents of yaml files to match their own data.
+It is common that users will copy and reuse GraphStorm's built-in scripts and yaml files to run training/inference on their own graph data, but forget to change the contents of yaml files to match their own data.
 Below are some configurations that users need to double check and make changes accordingly.

-- **part_config**: please change value of this configure to where you store the partitioned graph's JSON file.
+- **part_config**: please change value of this configure to where you store the partitioned graph's JSON , e.g. the ``/tmp/acm_nc/acm.json``.
 It is better to use an absolute path to avoid path mis-match.
-- **ip_config**: please make sure ip_list.txt created and the path of the ip_list.txt file is correct.
+- **ip_config**: please make sure the ``ip_list.txt`` created and the path of the ``ip_list.txt`` file is correct.
 - **node-feat-name**: if some types of nodes have features, please make sure to specify these feature names in either the YAML file or use an argument in the launch command.
-Otherwise, GraphStorm will consider these nodes as featureless, hence using learnable embeddings as their features.
-See below example yaml file and launch commands.
+Otherwise, GraphStorm will consider these nodes featureless, hence using learnable embeddings as their features.
+See below yaml file and launch commands for examples.

-If you conduct Classification/Regression tasks,
+For Classification/Regression tasks:

-- **label_field**: please change value of this field to fit to the field name of labeled data in your graph data.
+- **label_field**: please change values of this field to fit to the field name of labeled data in your graph data.
-- **num_classes**: please change value of this filed to fit to the number of classes to be predicted in your graph data if doing a Classification task.
+- **num_classes**: please change values of this filed to fit to the number of classes to be predicted in your graph data if doing a Classification task.

-If you conduct Node Classification/Regression tasks,
+For Node Classification/Regression tasks:

-- **predict_ntype**: please change value of this field to the node type that the label is associated, which should be the same node type for prediction.
+- **target_ntype**: please change values of this field to the node type that the label is associated, which should be the same node type for prediction.

-If you conduct Edge Classification/Regression tasks,
+For Edge Classification/Regression tasks:

-- **target_etype**: please change value of this field to the edge type that the label is associated, which should be the same edge type for prediction.
+- **target_etype**: please change values of this field to the edge type that the label is associated, which should be the same edge type for prediction.

-If you conduct Link Prediction tasks,
+For Link Prediction tasks:

-- **train_etype**: please specify value of this field for the edge type that you want to do link prediction for the downstream task, e.g. recommendation or search.
-Although if not specified, i.e. put None as the value, all edge types will be used for training, this might not commonly used practice for most Link Prediction related tasks.
+- **train_etype**: please specify values of this field for the edge type that you want to do link prediction for the downstream task, e.g. recommendation or search.
+Although if not specified, i.e. put ``None`` as the value, all edge types will be used for training, this might not commonly used in practice for most Link Prediction related tasks.
-- **eval_etype**: it is highly recommended that set this value to be the same as the value of train_etype, so that the evaluation metric can truly demonstrate the performance of models.
+- **eval_etype**: it is highly recommended that set this value to be the same as the value of ``train_etype``, so that the evaluation metric can truly demonstrate the performance of models.

 Besides these configuration, it is also important for you to use the correct format to configure node/edge types in the yaml files.
 For example, in an edge-related task, you should provide a canonical edge type, e.g. `**user,write,paper**` (no white spaces in this string), for edge types, rather than the edge name only, e.g. the `**write**`.

-For more detailed information of these options, please refer to the :ref:`GraphStorm Configurations <configurations>` page.
+For more detailed information of these options, please refer to the :ref:`GraphStorm Launch Configurations <configurations-Launch>` page.

 An example ACM  YAML file for node classification ..................................................
-Below is an example YAML configuration file for the ACM data, which sets to use GraphStorm's built-in RGCN model for node classification on the ``paper`` type nodes.
-The YAML file can also be found at the ``/graphstorm/examples/use_your_own_data/`` folder.
+Below is an example YAML configuration file for the ACM data, which sets to use GraphStorm's built-in RGCN model for node classification on the ``paper`` nodes.
+The YAML file can also be found at the `/graphstorm/examples/use_your_own_data/acm_nc.yaml <https://github.com/awslabs/graphstorm/blob/main/examples/use_your_own_data/acm_nc.yaml>`_.

 .. code-block:: yaml